YottaDB/YDBDoc/ProgGuide/langfeat.rst

 # binary operator for modulo, that is, causes M to produce the remainder from integer division of the first argument by the second.

-Because of the practice of using it to intentionally induce an error, YottaDB/GT.M does not produce a DIVZERO error at compile time, only at run time, for divide or integer divide by a literal expression that evaluates to zero (0).
+Because of the practice of using it to intentionally induce an error, YottaDB does not produce a DIVZERO error at compile time, only at run time, for divide or integer divide by a literal expression that evaluates to zero (0).

 Remember that precedence is left to right for all arithmetic operators.

 Example:

 .. parsed-literal::
-   GTM>WRITE 1+1
+   YDB>WRITE 1+1
    2
-   GTM>WRITE 2-1
+   YDB>WRITE 2-1
    1
-   GTM>WRITE 2*2
+   YDB>WRITE 2*2
    4
-   GTM>WRITE 3**2
+   YDB>WRITE 3**2
    9
-   GTM>WRITE 4/2
+   YDB>WRITE 4/2
    2
-   GTM>WRITE 7
+   YDB>WRITE 7
    2
-   GTM>WRITE 7#3
+   YDB>WRITE 7#3
    1
-   GTM>
+   YDB>

 This simple example demonstrates how each arithmetic binary operation uses numeric literals.

 Example:

 .. parsed-literal::
-   GTM>WRITE +"12ABC"
+   YDB>WRITE +"12ABC"
    12
-   GTM>WRITE --"-3-4"
+   YDB>WRITE --"-3-4"
    -3
-   GTM>
+   YDB>

 The first WRITE shows the unary plus sign (+) operation forcing the numeric evaluation of a string literal.
 The second WRITE demonstrates the unary minus sign (-).
 Note the second minus sign within the string literal does not cause subtraction, but rather, terminates the numeric evaluation with the result of negative three (-3).
 Each of the leading minus signs causes one negation and therefore, the result is negative three (-3).